 If someone dies in an accident in which DUI is suspected, prosecutors can seek vehicular manslaughter charges.
 There are different grades of this charge, as well.
 “Gross vehicular manslaughter while intoxicated” is defined by California Penal Code Section 191.5 (a).
 Prosecutors face a very stiff burden of proof in such cases, but the punishments can be comparably severe.
 Depending on what happened, the offender can face anywhere from probation to 10 years behind bars in a California prison for every person who died in the crash.

-To construct an appropriate defense to your charges, contact a Los Angeles DUI criminal defense attorney at the Kraut Law Group today to schedule a free consultation with a former prosecutor and Harvard Law School educated attorney.
+To construct an appropriate defense to your charges, contact a Los Angeles DUI criminal defense attorney at the Kraut Criminal & DUI Lawyers today to schedule a free consultation with a former prosecutor and Harvard Law School educated attorney.

 If you’ve been arrested for driving under the influence in Los Angeles, contact former-prosecutor Michael Kraut for assistance at (323) 464-6453 or online.
 Our team is located at 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028.